Measuring and Understanding Throughput of Network Topologies

+Since brute-force computation of cuts is possible only on small networks (up to 20 nodes), we evaluate bisection bandwidth and sparsest cut on networks of feasible size ($115$ networks total -- $100$ Jellyfish networks and $15$ networks from $7$ families of topologies).
+Of the $8$ topology families tested, we found that bisection bandwidth accurately predicted throughput in only $5$ of the families while sparsest cut gives the correct value in $7$.
+The average error (difference between cut and throughput) is $7.6\%$ for bisection bandwidth and $6.2\%$ for sparsest cut (in networks where they differ from throughput).
+Maximum error observed was $56.3\%$ for bisection bandwidth and $6.2\%$ for sparsest cut.

+Although sparsest cut does a better job at estimating throughput at smaller sizes, we have found that in a $5$-ary $3$-stage flattened butterfly with only $25$ switches and $125$ servers, the throughput is less than the sparsest cut (and the bisection bandwidth).
+Specifically, the absolute throughput in the network is $0.565$ whereas the sparsest-cut is $0.6$.
+This shows that even in small networks, throughput can be different from the worst-case cut.
+While the differences are not large in the small networks where brute force computation is feasible, note that since cuts and flows are separated by an $\Theta(\log n)$ factor, we should expect them to grow.

-\pbgnew{We generated multiple networks from each of our topology families (with varying parameters such as size and node degree), computed throughput with the longest matching TM, and found sparse cuts using the heuristics of \S\ref{sec:computing-cuts} with the same longest matching TM.
-Note that we will use the term \textbf{sparse cut} to refer to the sparsest cut that was found by any of the heuristics (as opposed to the true sparsest cut).}
+Sparsest cut being the more accurate cut metric, we extend the sparsest cut estimation to larger networks.
+Here we have to use heuristics to compute sparsest cut, \pbgnewer{but we compute all of an extensive set of heuristics} (limited brute-force, eigenvector-based optimization, etc. detailed in Appendix C) and use the term \textbf{sparse cut} to refer to the sparsest cut that was found by any of the heuristics.

-\pbgnew{Figure~\ref{fig:cutvFlow} shows the results.